-If the remote host does not receive the log messages, verify the FortiVoice unit's network interfaces (see Configuring the network interfaces and About the management IP) and static routes (see Configuring static routes), and the policies on any intermediary firewalls or routers.
+If the remote host does not receive the log messages, verify the FortiVoice unit's network interfaces (see Configuring the network interfaces on page 39 and About the management IP on page 38) and static routes (see Configuring static routes on page 42), and the policies on any intermediary firewalls or routers.
 If ICMP ECHO (ping) is enabled on the remote host, you can use the execute traceroute command to determine the point where connectivity fails.